The hreflang attribute is used to indicate what language your content is in and what geographical region your content is meant for.

 If your content is available in a particular language across multiple locales, make sure to target one of the variants without a locale.
 Example: if you have English content for the US, UK and Australia, define one of these to be the main site for English content with the generic

 hreflang="en-us".
 This will make that variant relevant for English speaking users across the world, while still prioritising the UK and Australian variants in their respective locales.

 We can't repeat this enough: the

-hreflang attribute needs to define the prefered language (and region) for the page itself, and its translated variants.
+hreflang attribute needs to define both the preferred language (and region) for the page itself and its translated variants.